 Cast-in metal form ties shall be of a type which permits removal of the end fittings to a depth of at least 40 mm below the finished surface of the concrete.
 Wire ties, not cast into the concrete, shall not be used.
 Form ties shall be located in a uniform symmetrical pattern relative to the finished surface.
-The cavities left when the end fittings of embedded ties are removed shall be as small as possible and shall be filled with cement mortar at the earliest possible time.
+The cavities left when the end fittings of embedded ties are removed shall be as small as possible and shall be filled with cement mortar, of strength equivalent to the concrete element, at the earliest possible time.
 The surface of such filled cavities shall be left smooth and uniform in colour.